Dedalus36/grimwild-roll20-character-sheet/README.md

 1. In your Roll20 game, go to **Settings > Game Settings**
 2. Scroll down to **Character Sheet Template**
 3. Select **"Custom"**
-4. Copy and paste the contents of `grimwild_r20_v1.html` into the **HTML Layout** tab
+4. Copy and paste the contents of `grimwild_r20_v1.1.html` into the **HTML Layout** tab
-5. Copy and paste the contents of `grimwild_r20_v1.css` into the **CSS Styling** tab
+5. Copy and paste the contents of `grimwild_r20_v1.1.css` into the **CSS Styling** tab
-6. If using the API features, install `grimwild-r20_v1api.js` as an API script
+6. If using the API features, install `grimwild-r20_v1.1api.js` as an API script by heading to the Mod (API Scripts) in game settings, creating a new API with any name you'd like, then paste in the API script, save, and run.

 ### API Commands (Pro Subscription Required):

-- `!grimwild [dice] [thorns] [attribute]` - Roll attribute dice with thorns
+- `!grimwild [dice] [thorns] [attribute]` - Roll attribute dice with thorns, can roll without attribute as well for story/montage/assist rolls.
 - `!grimpool [size]` - Roll a dice pool and calculate drops

-## File Structure
+## Current Files

-- `grimwild_r20_v1.html` - Character sheet HTML layout and JavaScript
+- `grimwild_r20_v1.1.html` - Character sheet HTML layout and JavaScript
-- `grimwild_r20_v1.css` - Styling and roll template formatting
+- `grimwild_r20_v1.1.css` - Styling and roll template formatting
-- `grimwild-r20_v1api.js` - API script for enhanced rolling features
+- `grimwild-r20_v1.1api.js` - API script for enhanced rolling features

 ## Game System

 This sheet is designed for **Grimwild**, a tabletop RPG by Oddity Press.
-Find the free edition here: https://www.drivethrurpg.com/en/product/507201/grimwild-free-edition .
+Find the free edition here: https://www.drivethrurpg.com/en/product/507201/grimwild-free-edition , or the full edition with extra chapters here: https://www.drivethrurpg.com/en/product/508618/grimwild-cinematic-fantasy-roleplaying .

 ## Contributing

 Would love to collaborate, feel free to submit issues or pull requests if you find bugs or want to suggest improvements!
-You can reach me (as Dedalus) on the Oddity Press discord: https://discord.com/invite/bNr5wXFmSk.
+You can reach me (as Dedalus) on the Oddity Press discord: https://discord.com/invite/bNr5wXFmSk.There is a thread for this project in Crafted Projects.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License, see the license file for details.

 ## Credits

 This character sheet has been designed and created for the Grimwild RPG system based on the work of J.D.
 Maxwell and his collaborators at Oddity Press.
-This design and api integration was heavily influenced by the original character sheet and book layout.
+This design of the sheet and api integration was heavily influenced by the original character sheet and book layout.

 ## Updates

+Other aspirational features I might add in the future (or would appreciate others assisting with):
+- Saving the height of resiazable text entry fields in talent section (Roll20 has been fighting me on this if anyone has a solution)
-Other features I might add in the future (or would appreciate others assisting with) would be a second tab of the sheet for tracking addition elements (arcana, treasure, etc.), as well as proper integration for those without API support.
-Also want to add more GM support in terms of managing multiple pools over time, but not sure when/if I'll get there.
+- Second tab of the sheet for tracking addition elements (arcana, treasure, etc.)
+- Proper integration for those without API support
+- More GM support in terms of managing multiple pools over time (but not sure when/if I'll get there)
+- More GM support in terms of managing suspense (could just be a macro tied to a resource item?)
+- API update to give players more guidance on critical options
+- More specific Path abilities accounted for
+- And of course fine-tuning layout/features as feedback comes in